druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 Hyperparameters help you tune the bias-variance tradeoff.
 For a simple logistic regression predicting survival on the Titanic, a regularization parameter lets you control overfitting by penalizing sensitivity to any individual feature.
 For a massive neural network doing machine translation, the number and types of layers, units, activation function, in addition to regularization, are hyperparameters.
 We select the best hyperparameters using *[k-fold cross-validation](https://machinelearningmastery.com/k-fold-cross-validation/)*; this is what we call hyperparameter tuning.

-The regression algorithms we use in this post are XGBoost and LightGBM, which are *gradient boosting*.
+The regression algorithms we use in this post are XGBoost and LightGBM, which are variations on  *gradient boosting*.
 Gradient boosting is an ensembling method that usually involves decision trees.
 A decision tree constructs rules like, if the passenger is in first class and female, they probably survived the sinking of the Titanic.
 Trees are powerful, but a single deep decision tree with all your features will tend to overfit the training data.
 A *random forest* algorithm builds many decision trees based on random subsets of observations and features which then vote (*bagging*).
-The outcome of a vote by *weak learners* is less overfitted than training on all the data rows and all the feature columns, and performs better out-of-sample.
+The outcome of a vote by *weak learners* is less overfitted than training on all the data rows and all the feature columns to generate a single strong learner, and performs better out-of-sample.
 Random forest hyperparameters include the number of trees, tree depth, and how many features and observations each tree should use.

 Instead of aggregating many independent learners working in parallel, *i.e.* bagging, *boosting* uses many learners in series: